GDRhodes/Ryan_CaseFile/ryan_case_file_synthesis.md

 **Established/corroborated:** Ryan also gave friends money for the upcoming bowling competition season and appears to have used the calculator on his phone to check his share of the bowling fee.
 Friends also had general plans to have dinner the following week.

 **Corroborated observation:** These ordinary future-oriented acts complicate the final-days picture.
 They do not negate suicide preparation, but they show that Ryan was still participating in practical future planning at the same time the rope evidence suggests significant danger.

+**Established by witness report:** Joe and Lucas reportedly watched *Hereditary* with Ryan in January or February, and Ryan asked to watch it again a few days later.

+**Plausible inference:** This is a soft data point only.
+The film's themes of family dread, grief, inherited doom, and loss of agency may have resonated with Ryan's state, but a movie choice cannot establish intent, belief, or cause.
+It also shows that Ryan continued to seek or accept passive, low-demand time with neighbors while avoiding other, more emotionally charged contacts.

+**Established/corroborated:** Ryan returned the Christmas present Olivia had given him by secretly taking it back to her house and leaving it at the door.

 **Established/corroborated:** When Ryan returned Olivia's Christmas present, he reportedly told her he was trying to downsize.
 Olivia and Ryan discussed Nienke during that encounter.
 Olivia told Ryan she did not like Nienke and found the situation suspicious.
 Ryan reportedly remained defensive of the relationship, which led Olivia to believe he still had hope regarding Nienke into January.